 You may have a commitment to a particular party or issue.
 You could work for a political party, MP, campaign or lobby group.
 A variety of tasks including research, drafting briefings, communications and developing relationships with key stakeholders are available.

-To get an idea of the job roles visit www.w4mpjobs.org
+To get an idea of the job roles visit ww.w4mpjobs.org

 Business and Graduate Management Schemes

 Many graduate schemes are open to graduates from any discipline.
 You find politics graduates working in banking, accountancy or general management schemes.
-Visit www.targetjobs.co.uk
+Visit Target Jobs for advice on finding a graduate job.

 Central and local government